Drink Tea Instead of Alcohol to Wind Down in a Healthy Way

-Drinking tea can serve a moment for reflection and meditation to naturally let go of the day’s residue to bring about an organic sense of well-being.
+Drinking tea can serve as a moment for reflection and meditation to naturally let go of the day’s residue to bring about an organic sense of well-being.
 By bringing your attention to the act of making and drinking tea, you connect with the present moment.
 Being fully aware of the here and now naturally brings a sense of calm and peace to your being.

-Learning to release the stress of the day in this way is not only healthier than relying on alcohol, it’s also good training for bringing mindful presence to other moments of your daily life.
-Really any moment can be an experience of mindfulness and peace, but making an evening cup of tea your ritual for winding down will bring you the sense of restorative calm you need at the end of a busy day.
+Learning to release the stress of the day in this way is not only healthier than relying on alcohol, but it’s also good training for bringing mindful presence to other moments of your daily life.
+Any moment can be an experience of mindfulness and peace, but making an evening cup of tea your ritual for winding down will bring you the sense of restorative calm you need at the end of a busy day.
 This kind of regular reflection can over time help you to feel emotionally lighter throughout the day so that when you get home you don’t feel as weighed down.

 Teas to Enjoy after a Day of Work

 Here is a small selection of teas that are especially nice to enjoy at the end of the day.
 This list includes teas low in caffeine, and caffeine-free herbal teas.

 White teas have the lowest caffeine content of any tea.
 Those who tolerate a little caffeine in the evening will love these smooth and soothing teas:

 Love – this lovely blend of jasmine white tea and rose buds has a velvety body and subtle sweetness.

 Coconut White – another white tea, with a more robust sweetness.
 This tea is excellent hot and iced tea.

 These teas are free of caffeine and are some of our most popular herbal teas.